Traces Of Cocaine, Pesticides Detected In U.K. Shrimp

 The drugs and pharmaceuticals may be entering the water system through wastewater facilities, among other avenues.

 Rosi concluded in a paper published last year that more than 60 pharmaceutical compounds could be detected in aquatic invertebrates and spiders in streams near Melbourne, Australia.
-In the Nature Communications study, her team also found that animals higher up the food chain like platypuses and grey trout "could in principle be exposed to certain drugs in their diets at levels comparable (up to 50%) to prescribed human doses."
+In the Nature Communications study, her team also found that animals higher up the food chain like platypuses and gray trout "could in principle be exposed to certain drugs in their diets at levels comparable (up to 50%) to prescribed human doses."

-Last year, researchers found traces of oxycodone in bay mussels in Washington's Puget Sound.
+Last year, researchers found traces of oxycodone in bay mussels in Washington state's Puget Sound.

 In 2015, researchers in Ontario found that drinking water there was contaminated with small amounts of cocaine, which appeared to come from a nearby wastewater treatment plant.
 And in 2016, scientists found numerous drugs, including amphetamine, in streams around Baltimore.